How to Install Firewalld on CentOS Stream 10 and 9

 sudo firewall-cmd --runtime-to-permanent

-Firewalld Fails to Start
+Firewalld Fails to Start After XML Changes

-sudo journalctl -xeu firewalld --no-pager | tail -30
+sudo journalctl -xeu firewalld --no-pager

-sudo mv /etc/firewalld/zones/public.xml /etc/firewalld/zones/public.xml.bak
+sudo mv /etc/firewalld/zones/custom.xml /etc/firewalld/zones/custom.xml.bak

 sudo systemctl restart firewalld